 (for those that are enrolled in Emmaus only)

 What is a C.I.T. ?

 C.I.T. stands for Counsellor in Training.
-C.I.T.’s will be given counsellor specific training and work alongside counsellors in our residential and day camp programs.
+C.I.T.’s will be given counsellor specific training and work alongside counsellors in our overnight and day camp programs.
 The C.I.T.’s will be supported and supervised by a senior staff member and have opportunities throughout the four weeks to discuss and reflect on their experiences together with their support staff.
 This program is designed to help the C.I.T.’s learn how to be Camp Counsellors at Camp Brébeuf.